Dog Potty Training Tips – Best Practices for Potty Training Success!

 Crate Training is Your Friend

 Utilize a crate and make your life easier.
 People who bring their puppies straight home and allow complete access to the house, have the most trouble with potty training.
 Utilize a crate and the process will be easier for you both.
 A crate is an important potty training tool because dogs don’t like to soil where they sleep.

 Pick a Specific Spot Outside

 Remember earlier how we talked about losing your temper when your dog goes potty!
 If you do that, this step will be painful for you both.
 You need your pup to be comfortable going potty in front of you so that you can learn his schedule.
 Pick a certain place outside in your yard and be sure to take your puppy to it each time you take him outside!

 Be sure to go with him and watch him and calmly praise him when he goes.
 Don’t go crazy praising him, or he is liable to stop, just calmly let him know that he is good!
-It doesn’t matter if it is 100 degrees or 10 below zero; raining or snowing, if you don’t go outside and monitor your puppy you will not know if or when he is going potty outside which means he is likely to come back inside and go potty.
+It doesn’t matter if it is 100 degrees or 10 below zero; raining or snowing, if you don’t go outside and monitor your puppy, you will not know if or when he is going potty outside which means he is likely to come back inside and go potty.

 Puppies would much rather play with leaves and bugs than go potty, if you aren’t there to see that you won’t know your pup needs to go back into his crate and come out again 5-10 minutes later!
 He will learn to sneak away, and have accidents inside.
 If you leave him outside for an extended period of time, chances are when you bring him back in he will need to go outside again soon or have an accident.

-Establish a routine
+Establish a Routine

 Feed your puppy at the same time each day.
 Give him naps in his crate regularly at the same time so your pup gets use to a routine and gets into a habit.
 Take him outside and play with and train him on a schedule so he gets the attention he needs.

 Supervision is imperative with young puppies!

 I recommend an inside tether (never leave him alone on a tether) and keeping him with you on a leash if you need to at all times!
 If you can’t watch him, crate him even if it is only for a few minutes.
 You would never leave your baby crawling around with open outlets and dangerous things to chew on, would you?
 Why would you leave a puppy?

 It is All About YOU